 Overview

-Online programs are most developed at the bachelor level.
-There are few accredited institutions that offer purely online courses at the master's or doctoral level due to the heavy research component associated with them.
-Nonetheless, online programs at the bachelor's level can be highly desirable for a number of reasons, including economic, geographic, or time-related.
-With a little bit of creativity, online programs will allow students to emerge with a degree under their belts, and significant real world/workforce experience.
+Online programs are most developed at the bachelor's level.
+There are few accredited institutions offering purely online courses at the master's or doctoral level due to the heavy research component and field work requirements.
+That said, bachelor-level online programs can be highly desirable for economic, geographic, or time-related reasons.
+With creativity and planning, online programs allow you to earn a degree while gaining significant real-world workforce experience.

 Coursework

-At the bachelor's level, classes are often taught by the same instructors that teach in person at the universities.
-Many schools prefer you transfer into them to complete the Bachelor's program, allowing you to take classes at your local community college or equivalent facility, possibly for less expense to begin.
+At the bachelor's level, online classes are often taught by the same instructors who teach in person at universities.
+Many schools prefer you transfer in to complete the bachelor's program, allowing you to take lower-level classes at your local community college or similar facility-possibly at a lower cost.
+This can be a strategic way to reduce overall degree expenses while maintaining flexibility.

 Learn more about getting an environmental science degree online.